lilac/statex/readme.md

 2. Wrap native runtimes in a cross platform virtual machine or environment, e.g Xamarin, and RoboVM.
 3. Create tools to translate code written for one platform to another platform, like j2objc.

-However, most of these solutions also introduce new problems.
+However, most of these solutions have their own limitations or problems.
+A detailed survey of these approaches is accessible in a [blog series](http://www.skyscanner.net/blogs/developing-mobile-cross-platform-library-part-1-exploring).

 ### Every program is a state machine
 This project tries to solve this problem using another approach.
 It applies a new architecture to enable reusing logic related code across platforms.
 This architecture is depicted in the following image.